 The chapters tell a chronological story of their tactics, difficulties, marketing tricks and explain the (sometimes only regional) success of the female country singers.
 As the center of the country music industry shifted over the years, parts one to three of the book deal with the respective cities the style and its artists were located at a certain period.
 First in Chicago in the thirties, then California was home predominantly to western swing (especially L.A.) a decade later, until finally the state of Tennessee in the 1950s would give the style a permanent home and a big stage at the Grand Ole Opry, making Nashville the center of a vast industry.

-“This vibrant presence of women in country music can be found throughout its history as it was dispersed through radio, recordings, film, and later television well before Nashville had emerged as the center of country music production. … Focusing on the significant formats that helped catapult country music into the American consciousness in the 1930s, 1940s, and 1950s, it explores the musical and theatrical roles and reception of female performers in barn-dance radio, dace-hall culture, and honky-tonk music.”
+“This vibrant presence of women in country music can be found throughout its history as it was dispersed through radio, recordings, film, and later television well before Nashville had emerged as the center of country music production. … Focusing on the significant formats that helped catapult country music into the American consciousness in the 1930s, 1940s, and 1950s, it explores the musical and theatrical roles and reception of female performers in barn-dance radio, dance-hall culture, and honky-tonk music.”

 The book not only discusses different styles of singing or performance, but considers the many changes from the 1930s to the late 1950s, that defined/altered the image of the female artists or womanhood and markers of femininity in general.
 In an American context, this meant the various images and stereotypes of working-class or middle-class feminine role models, differing imaginings of womanhood in the city and in the (Southern) countryside, as well as lyrics and personae associated with “rustic” and “unruly” women.